 - A number of parties in relation to the Cityjet and Norwegian examinerships.

-- Financial institutions in relation to Central Bank enforcement proceedings arising from mortgage lending.
+- A number of financial institutions in relation to Central Bank enforcement proceedings arising from tracker mortgage lending.

 - A number of stakeholders, financial institutions and lessors in relation to restructuring and governance issues in the aviation and transport sectors, in particular, in relation to director duties.